ajavid34/Engineering-Probability-and-Statistics/README.md

 # Engineering-Probability-and-Statistics
-This repository contains my Signals & Systems course projects at University of Tehran.
+This repository contains my Engineering Probability and Statistic course projects at University of Tehran.